davorg/dmp/chapters/chapter12.md

 ### The usefulness of data munging

-In chapter 1, I said that data munging lived in the “interstices between computer systems.”
+In [Chapter 1](/chapter1.html), I said that data munging lived in the “interstices between computer systems.”
 I hope that you can now see just how all-pervasive it is.
 There are very few computing tasks that don’t involve munging data to some degree.
 From the run-once command line